Biodegradable, sustainable food packaging.

 - demonstrate the commercial value of the Company’s patented process of producing mechanically refined banana fibre

-Papyrus Australia’s sustainable technology converts waste banana tree trunks into fibre which can be used to replace wood and plastic based materials in food packaging.
+Papyrus Australia’s sustainable technology converts plantation waste from banana and plantain crops into fibre which can be used to replace wood and plastic based materials in food packaging.

-A biproduct of banana production, banana palm trunks are an abundant waste product globally, with a world-wide production weight of 2.2 billion tonnes per year.
+A biproduct of banana and plantain farming, leaves, stalks and trunks are an abundant waste product globally, with an estimated world-wide production of 2.5 billion tonnes per year.

 Food packaging made of banana fibre is biodegradable, meaning that it will decompose in landfill.
-Its production is a zero-waste, chemical-free process and it utilises a product which would otherwise have gone to waste.
-Not only does this reduce the creation of Methane, but it also creates products that are sustainable alternatives to plastic, forest wood and chemicals.
+Its production is a chemical-free process that utilises a product which would otherwise have gone to waste.
+Not only does this reduce the creation of methane, but it also creates products that are sustainable alternatives to plastic, forest wood and chemicals.

 Papyrus Australia’s business is about sustainability and the promotion of a circular economy, whereby it creates a valuable product from waste materials that would otherwise negatively contribute to climate change and the deteriorating environment.